Yurii Hlushko: Later life

 On October 28, 1942 Yurri Hlushko died in occupied Kyiv from starvation and exhaustion.
 He was buried in the Lukyaniv Cemetery.
-The family of Hlushko – Claudia Matviyivana Ivanash (1881–1947), daughters Kateryna and Natalia – remained in Kyiv, the grave was perseved and well groomed.
+The family of Hlushko – Claudia Matviyivana Ivanash (1881–1947), daughters Kateryna and Natalia – remained in Kyiv.
+The grave was preserved and well groomed.

 Memorials

-in 2012, the chairy fund "Heroika" installed a new monument – the cossack cross – the cossack cross on the grave of the Ukrainian patriot.
-In December 2019, in honour of Yurii Hlushko, the former Bolshevik Street of Pubiysky in the Shevchenkivskyi discrtict of the capital was renamed.
+In 2012, the chairy fund "Heroika" installed a new monument – the cossack cross – the cossack cross on the grave of the Ukrainian patriot.
+In December 2019, in honour of Yurii Hlushko, the former Bolshevik Street of Pubiysky in the Shevchenkivskyi district of the capital was renamed.